 Echocardiograms are simple in-office tests that let your doctor know exactly how your heart is functioning.
 Because your heart health is essential for a long healthy life, start your cardiovascular disease screening today.
-At CorCareTX in McKinney, Texas, you visit with the area’s leading cardiologist, Brian Eades, MD, FACC.
+At CorCareTX in McKinney, Texas and Greenville, Texas, you visit with the area’s leading cardiologist, Brian Eades, MD, FACC.
 Dr. Eades has extensive training in using echocardiograms to diagnose even the most complex of heart conditions.
 Call the office or schedule your first visit today.
 Most echocardiogram requests can be done the same day as your appointment.

 Dr. Eades orders an echocardiogram for you if he suspects something is abnormal with your heart.
 An echocardiogram might be necessary if you have: